RichardTMiles/Singleton/README.md

    attempt to see if any custom methods (stored in the methods varible) have been defined during the current execution.
 If not found, the `Skeleton` will then check if a method (type private) exists within the current scope.
-Finally, if still not avalible `useSkeleton` will attempt to see if there exists a closure defined in the public scope with the given name (see `addMethod` for further details).
+Finally, if still not avalible `Skeleton` will attempt to see if there exists a closure defined in the public scope ( $closure[$name] ) with the given name (see `addMethod` for further details).
 This may return anything (a *mixed* value) EXCEPT null.
+If null is returned from a public closure, the called object will be returned.
 Note, if the method name is not found in an scope the `useSkeleton` SHOULD throw an Exception.

 - `addMethod` takes two unique parameters: a function name and a valid closure.
    This function utilizes binding to allow closures to inherit the current scope.
    Adding a closure as a method allows the use of any variable within scope (aka $this).
-   When called with `useSkeleton`, If the closure has a no return (or returns null) the return values `$this`.
+   When called with `useSkeleton`, If the closure has a no return (or returns null) the return is `$this`.

 - `set` takes one unique and one OPTIONAL parameter: a varible name which will store the value of the second parameter.
-If the second argument is null, the value of the (private) storage variable will be used.
+If the second argument is null, the value of the (private) `storage` variable will be used.
 This functions is valid for creating new instances (see usage).
 Return SHOULD be void.

 - `get` takes one OPTIONAL parameter: the varible's name to be returned.